 The convict tells his compadre the story of giving a two pound note to a little boy in marsh country many years ago, and Pip realizes that he's relating the exact same story.

 He's freaked out that the convict is going to recognize him, even though that's highly unlikely, Pip jumps ship (or carriage, rather) at the first possible stop.

 When he gets to the Blue Boar, everyone there recognizes him as the young man for whom Pumblechook is responsible.
-It appears that Pumblechook has told everyone, everywhere that he is responsible for Pip’s fortune and rise in society.
-Pumblechook is annoying.
+We say again: gross.